allenmyao/cs498rk-final-project/README.md

 # Final Project for CS498rk

 ## Running the Project
+First, set up the app configuration.
+Find out how in `app/config/default/README.md`.

 Use the following commands to get this up and running:
 ```bash
 npm install # if on windows add the flag `--no-bin-links`